awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 T \geq \tau W \cdot \max\left(1, \frac{\alpha / \tau}{W / (LQ)}\right)
 $$

-This refactoring shows the execution relative to the **ideal computation time**, $\tau W$.
+This refactoring shows the execution relative to the **ideal computation time**, $\tau W$ .
 This is "ideal" in the sense that it assumes a zero-cost data movement.

 <center>
 <img src="./assets/01-070.png" width="650">